mgcha85/gene_and_mirna/index.md

 We also measured the absolute difference of the predicted expression and the true expression of a miRNA in a tissue compared with the absolute value of the true expression of this miRNA in this tissue.
 Y_{ratio} = |Y_{pred_ct} - Y_{trn}| / Y_{trn}
-This [table](https://drive.google.com/file/d/1BUZDMlkq6Z0L_K12XLHo7talvkaqZdem/view?usp=sharing) and a summary of these ratios
+This [table](https://drive.google.com/file/d/1BUZDMlkq6Z0L_K12XLHo7talvkaqZdem/view?usp=sharing) and a summary of the ratios.

 <br>
 In addition, we trained the matrix B with the new tissue data; B_{tis} and then calculated |Y_{pred_tt} - Y_{tis}|, where Y_{pred_tt} the predicted expression and Y_{tis} is  true expression of miRNAs across the tissues.